<?xml version="1.0" encoding="UTF-8"?>

 <procstep>

-<procdesc>Sample Analysis - All samples were analyzed for major oxides, minor oxides and petrologic trace elements, as well as ore-related trace elements and rare earth elements.
+<procdesc>Sample analysis - All samples were analyzed for major oxides, minor oxides and petrologic trace elements, as well as ore-related trace elements and rare earth elements.
 In addition to the internal quality-control program at Actlabs, DGGS monitored analysis quality by inserting igneous-rock and REE standards of known composition into the sample roster for every sample batch.
-The major oxide, minor oxide, petrographic trace-element, and ore-related trace-element analyses were conducted using inductively-coupled plasma (ICP) and inductively-coupled plasma mass spectrometry (ICP-MS) following lithium metaborate/tetraborate fusion.
+The major oxide, minor oxide, petrographic trace-element, and ore-related trace-element analyses were conducted using inductively-coupled plasma - optical emission spectrometry (ICP - OES) and inductively-coupled plasma mass spectrometry (ICP-MS) following lithium metaborate/tetraborate fusion.
 Mass balance was used for the major-oxide and minor-oxide analyses as an additional quality control technique, requiring elemental totals of oxides to be between 98 and 101 percent.
 Gold assays were performed using gravimetric analysis following fire assay (FA-GRAV) on 29.16 grams of material.
-Separate splits of 4 samples were reanalyzed for gold using Instrumental Neutron Activation Analysis following fire assay (FA-INAA); grams of material analyzed is noted in the .csv file.
-Detection limits for each of the reported oxide and elemental values obtained by the various methods are documented in the metadata file.</procdesc>
+Separate splits of 4 samples were reanalyzed for gold using Instrumental Neutron Activation Analysis following fire assay (FA-INAA); grams of material analyzed is noted in the .csv file.</procdesc>

 </procstep>